jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 * Catalog item publication (disconnected mode): Customers  expose their APIs globally for their consumers but keep the API management at the Gateway level.
 * Environment / API Service publication (connected mode): Customers manage their APIs from the AMPLIFY platform.

 The Discovery Agent only discovers APIs that have the tag(s) defined in the agent configuration file.
-See [filtering apis to be discovered](docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
+See [filtering apis to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
+By default the filter is empty and thus the agent will discover all published API.

 As soon as an API is published, the identifier of the asset in AMPLIFY Central is kept in a custom field at the api level.
 The name of the custom field is defined in [APIMANAGER_PROXYAPICIDFIELD](/docs/central/connect-api-manager/discovery-agent-variables/).